Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow

 The pQCD approach has already been widely adopted to calculate the form factors of various decay modes of heavy-light B meson systems \cite{Kurimoto:2002sb,Li:2008ts,Hu:2019bdf}.
-Moreover, a number of works has also been done to study the same for decay modes involving $B_{c}$ mesons \cite{Rui:2014tpa,Rui:2017pre,Rui:2018kqr,Wang:2012lrc,PhysRevD.90.094018,Hu:2019qcn}, with a modified pQCD approach being subsequently being formulated in \cite{PhysRevD.97.113001}.
+Moreover, a number of works have also been done to study the same for decay modes involving $B_{c}$ mesons \cite{Rui:2014tpa,Rui:2017pre,Rui:2018kqr,Wang:2012lrc,PhysRevD.90.094018,Hu:2019qcn}, during which, a modified pQCD approach was also formulated in \cite{PhysRevD.97.113001}.
 The form factors are generally expressed in terms of a hard part encoding all the perturbative contributions, and light cone distribution amplitudes (LCDAs) of the participating mesons.
 A quick inspection of these papers would reveal that the shape of these LCDAs are defined by certain shape parameters, which in all existing works has been considered as numerical inputs.
-The novelty of our work lies in the fact that we have taken a data driven approach to constrain these shape parameters through statistical methods.
-This enables us to predict the form factors and other physical observables to a degree of precision in greater agreement with existing experimental observations and also paves the way for predictions whose observations are yet to be obtained in future experiments.
+The novelty of our work lies in the fact that we have taken a data-driven approach to constrain these shape parameters through statistical methods.
+This enables us to predict the form factors and, hence, a number of physical observables to a degree of precision that is in greater agreement with existing experimental observations and also paves the way for predictions whose observations are yet to be obtained in future experiments.
 The details of the approach and methodology will be discussed in the later sections of this paper.

 In subsection \ref{subsection:physical observables}, we introduce all the physical observables that we will be predicting and mention the relevant expressions.
 From there, we move forward, simplifying each observable in terms of more fundamental quantities, ultimately highlighting the primary motivation for this work.
 In subsection \ref{subsection:form factors}, we introduce the form factors and briefly discuss the modified perturbative QCD framework.
 Finally, in subsection \ref{subsection:LCDAs}, we introduce the light cone distribution amplitudes of the participating mesons.